Typicalanne/Typicalanne/README.md

 - 💞️ I’m looking to collaborate on research projects
 - 📫 How to reach me maryannmkomba@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I am love to travel
+- ⚡ Fun fact: I love to travel

 <!---
 Typicalanne/Typicalanne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.